2 planets will be visible in the night sky this weekend

 What’s happening?

 NASA is calling it a Mars-Jupiter conjunction.
-A conjunction is when two objects in the sky — whether planets, the moon or stars — appear close together.
+A conjunction is when two objects in the sky — whether planets, the moon or stars — appear close together, WFLA reports.

 “In the case of Earth’s solar system, conjunctions happen frequently because our sister planets travel around the sun in a fairly similar ecliptic plane, often appearing to meet in our night sky despite being millions of miles away from one another,” the agency’s website says.